YellowGregs/wearedev-api-proxy/README.md

 The WeAreDevs API does not send CORS headers, so you cannot call it directly from the browser.
 This proxy allows your frontend (React, Next.js, etc.) to communicate with it safely.

+### Note
+- you guys can freely use my deployed vercel, but you can deploy your own vercel if you want too.

 ## Deploy on Vercel
 1. Clone this repo or copy the `/api/obfuscate.js`, `vercel.json`, and `package.json` files.
 2. Push to your GitHub/GitLab/Bitbucket.